How To Do Market Research For A Startup: Beginner’s Guide

 market research

-Market research is the systematic process of gathering, analyzing, and interpreting information about a targeted group of individuals to test the validity of a business idea and make an educated decision based on the data and findings of the research.
+Market research is the systematic process of gathering, analyzing, and interpreting information about a targeted group of individuals to test the viability of a business idea and make an educated decision based on the data and findings of the research.

 Primary Market Research